matias-sanchez/mysql_8.4_labs/docker_lab/container_management.md

-Below is the fully optimized version of your laboratory guide with modifications to include the mounted directories for MySQL configurations, logs, and data.
-This updated guide ensures clarity, consistency, and usability for all technical users.

----

 # **Lab Guide: Setting Up MySQL 8.0 and MySQL 8.4 Containers with Mounted Directories**

 This guide provides comprehensive instructions to create and manage Docker containers for **MySQL 8.0** and **MySQL 8.4**, ensuring accessible configuration, logs, and data directories mounted on the host.